RWS/studio-api-docs/apiconcepts/batchtasks/setting_up_the_visual_studio_project.md

 ----------------------------------
 Assuming that you already installed the <Var:ProductName> SDK, open <var:VisualStudioEdition>.
 You will see the following options when you create a new project:
 <img style="display:block; " src="images/CustomBatchTemplate.jpg" />
 With the above templates you can set up the skeleton of an <Var:ProductName> plug-in project.
-Select **SDL Custom Batch Task (2021)*
+Select **Custom Batch Task (2021)*

 The Plug-in Skeleton
 -------------------------------------